Technical Resume Advice

 In this case, pretty means clean and elegant.
 Words should be distributed over the page in a way that leaves neither too much nor too little whitespace between sections.
 Extraneous icons and blocks of color rarely improve simple layouts, and often detract from them.

 Imagine that you're a recruiter looking at your 50th resume of the day, and this resume on is currently at the top of the stack.
-Is it enjoyable to look at?
+Is it enjoyable to read?

 As an applicant it's easy to feel like you're the center of the universe and your resume's primary purpose is to show off your achievements, but it isn't.
-It actually exists to make the recruiter's day better, because they feel good when they come across the resume of a well-qualified and promising candidate.
+It actually exists to make the recruiter's day better, because they feel good when they come across the beautifully presented resume of a well-qualified candidate.

-To show that you respect the recruiter's time and don't want to hurt their eyes, don't pack too much information onto the page.
+To show that you respect the recruiter's time and don't want to hurt their eyes, avoid packing too much information onto the page.
 It's okay to tease them with high-level summaries of your accomplishments and leave them wanting more detail, because you can share those details in the interview.

 Don't leave big empty blocks of space on the page.
-Spread out your content, vertically and horizontally, and tweak bullet indentation until things look nice and lines don't wrap at awkward locations.
+Spread out your content, vertically and horizontally, and tweak bullet indentation until the page looks balanced and lines don't wrap at awkward locations.
+It's never pretty to let a line break fall in the middle of the word and have to hyphenate it.
+If your sentence leaves a single word hanging out on the next line, reword or tweak font sizes until it's no longer lonely and uncomfortable.

 Keep the default LaTeX font (more about that in a moment) for most of your resume, and never go smaller than 10pt.